 Due to the measures surrounding Covid-19, PREMIUM will look slightly different in the coming period.

-Most components of the programme will physically take place at EDLAB’s Tapijn X building or at external venues, while others might be organized in an online setting, depending on the preferences of the participants (such as team meetings, coaching sessions, or client meetings).
+Most components of the programme will physically take place at EDLAB’s Tapijn X building or at external venues, while others might be organized in an online setting, depending on the preferences of the participants and the current Covid-19 situation (such as the Kick-Off event, team meetings, coaching sessions, or client meetings).

 Naturally, the welfare, health and safety of students and staff, as well as the quality of education will be safeguarded and all government guidelines will be followed.
 Directional signs in the Tapijn X building and other venues indicate in what directions you may walk, and we ask everyone to keep in mind the 1.5 meters social distancing rule.

 For the educational components that are organised in Maastricht, such as certain events or workshops, we expect that students who are able to come to Maastricht will actually be present.
 Students who are unable to come to Maastricht due to international travel restrictions, health risks or physical symptoms will be provided with an alternative, if they inform PREMIUM Central Management Team on time.

 Please be aware, the Corona crisis can always throw us an unexpected curveball, which changes things again.
 Keep an eye on your student email for any (last-minute) changes in the programme related to the Corona crisis, and the practical implications that might bring to your PREMIUM experience.
 Rest assured, PREMIUM Central Management will do their utmost to guarantee an honours worthy experience, even in events of high-impact measures such as a potential new lock-down.